Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism

 \n {\it Discussion.} We do not know whether the isomorphism relation is smooth for the class of all oligomorphic groups, so we search for \emph{dividing lines}~$D$.
 The ideal situation would be that in the presence of $D$ one has smoothness, and otherwise not; this is analogous to what happens with the dividing lines in classification theory.
 It would be a strong solution to the whole problem.
 If a Borel equivalence relation is not smooth, then the relation $E_0$ of almost equality of subsets of $\omega$ can be Borel reduced to it by a result of Harrington, Kechris and Louveau (see, e.g., \cite[Thm.\ 6.3.1]{gao}).
 We search for the most general condition ensuring smoothness, so that we can focus on possible constructions for a reduction of $E_0$ that exclude groups with that condition.
 Theorem~\ref{great theorem} suggests that the ``right" dividing line is \emph{$\mathfrak{G}$-finite or without algebraicity}.
 So groups that fail both conditions would be needed to show the class of oligomorphic groups is not smooth.
-For this one could consider finite covers of non-$\mathfrak{G}$-finite groups.
-These little-known groups are considered to be exotic examples of oligomorphic groups.
-(For an overview on finite covers see~\cite[Chapter~1]{Evans.etal:97}.)
+For this one could consider finite covers of non-$\mathfrak{G}$-finite groups, which are shown to exist in~\cite[Chapter~1]{Evans.etal:97}.